-This Draft Damage Assessment and Restoration Plan (DARP) has been prepared by state and federal natural resource trustees with authority to restore natural resources and resource services injured or lost as a result of the discharge of 4,500 gallons of mineral oil into the Potomac River from the Pepco Potomac River Substation on January 23, 2011, hereinafter referred to as the Pepco Potomac Spill.
-This draft document is part of the Restoration Planning for the Pepco Potomac Spill under the Oil Pollution Act (OPA).
-It provides details to the public regarding the natural resource damage assessment undertaken by the Trustees, including a description of the natural resource injuries and preferred restoration alternatives to address the injuries caused by the Pepco Potomac Spill.
+This Damage Assessment and Restoration Plan/Environmental Compliance Analysis (DARP/ECA) has been prepared by state and federal natural resource trustees with authority to restore natural resources and resource services injured or lost as a result of the discharge of 4,500 gallons of mineral oil into the Potomac River from the Pepco Potomac River Substation on January 23, 2011, hereinafter referred to as the Pepco Potomac Spill.
+This document is part of the Restoration Planning for the Pepco Potomac Spill under the Oil Pollution Act (OPA).
+It provides details to the public regarding the natural resource injuries and preferred restoration alternatives to address the injuries caused by the Pepco Potomac Spill.
 The purpose of restoration is to return injured natural resources and the services they provided to the condition that would have existed had the Pepco Potomac Spill not occurred.